-1. Identify finish of exterior materials and color of roof covering for Planning Department approval.
-Any color boards must be in 8.5" x 11" format.

-- 2. Exterior elevations identifying finish materials and colors.
-Colors shall be earth tone, subdued colors (not white).
+- 1. Identify finish of exterior materials and color of roof covering for Planning Department approval.
+Any color boards must be in 8.5" x 11" format. - 2.
+Exterior elevations identifying finish materials and colors.
+Colors shall be subdued within the brown to green range, and shall blend in with the colors and forms of the coastal bluff.
 All windows facing the beach shall utilize low-reflective glazing materials. - 3.
 The final plans shall include a specification that all windows, doors and other openings will be designed to resist and hold the force of a landslide as specified by the geotechnical engineer.
-No openings are allowed in the rear of the buildings, and all side windows must be approved by the County Geologist. - 4.
+No openings are allowed in the rear of the buildings, and all side windows be no greater than 14 inches by 18 inches unless supported by structural steel and approved by the County Geologist and the project Geotechnical Engineer. - 4.
 The structure shall be engineered to resist and hold the force of a landslide, as specified by the geotechnical engineer.
 The roof shall be engineered to support the static load of anticipated landslide debris in conformance with the soils engineering report recommendations. - 5.
 Plans shall show details showing compliance with the following FEMA and County flood regulations: - a.
-The lowest habitable floor and the top of the highest horizontal structural members (joist or beam) which provides support directly to the lowest habitable floor and elements that function as a part of the structure such as furnace or hot water heater, etc. shall be elevated above the 100-year wave inundation level.
+The lowest habitable floor and the top of the highest horizontal structural members (joist or beam) which provides support directly to the lowest habitable floor and elements that function as a part of the structure such as furnace or hot water heater, etc. shall be elevated above the 100-yearwave inundation level.
 Elevation at this site is a minimum of 21 feet above mean sea level.
 The building plans must indicate the elevation of the lowest habitable floor area relative to mean sea level and native grade.
 Locations for furnaces, hot water heaters shall be shown. - b.
 Show that the foundations shall be anchored and the structures attached thereto to prevent flotation, collapse and lateral movement of the structure due to the forces to which they may be subjected during the base flood and wave action. - c.
 The garage doors and non-bearing walls shall function as breakaway walls.
 The garage doors and front wall shall be certified by a registered civil engineer or architect and meet the following conditions: - i.
-Breakaway wall collapse shall result from a water load less than that which would occur during the base flood, and - ii.
+Breakaway wall collapse shall result from a water load less than that which would occur during the base flood, and ii.
 The elevated portion of the building shall not incur any structural damage due to the effects of wind and water loads acting simultaneously in the event of a base flood.